Table of Contents

 Symbolism of Green in Different Cultures

-Personality Color Green – What It Means
+Personality Color Green

-Positive and Negative Aspects of the Color Green
+Pros and Cons of the Color Green

-Green has many positive aspects, one of them being that it can alleviate anxiety, nervousness and depression.
-It’s said to have healing powers and can even improve vision and reading ability.
 Some people claim that the color also helps them to concentrate, calm down and feel more relaxed.
 It’s a color that impacts the mind and body in a positive way rather than in a harmful way like some colors such as black or blue may.

 It’s possible that the calming effects this color has on people can be due to its association with nature which people find refreshing and relaxing which is why green is often used for decorating purposes.
 On the negative side, green can be perceived as a color that’s too bland if it’s incorrectly used.